-After a few sessions, or after a few months, at least after a few years! the sooner the better.
+Sooner the better – after a few sessions, or after a few months, at least after a few years!

 Tapas (zealous effort) and Svadhyaya (self study) are two basic tenets of yoga.
 To experience real progress on the path of yoga, developing a self practice is a must.

 the practice room has a dedicated time slot for self practice.
 It is open to all enrolled students.
 The many distractions and lack of space might be hurdles to practice ing at home for some people.
 Also, when you practice alongside us and your other colleagues, you have opportunity to collaborate and learn from each other.
 However, your practice is for yourself, and you might feel more comfortable practicing at home.